-During the period of 1st April 2013 to 30th June 2013 the Assembly Commission screened two policies.
+During the period of 1st April 2013 to 30th June 2013 the Assembly Commission screened a number of policies.
 The policies, policy aims and the outcome of the screening exercises are detailed in the table below.

 Management of Deputising & Temporary Promotion Arrangements

 In April, the HR Office screened the Management of Deputising & Temporary Promotion Arrangements policy.

 On occasions, there is a requirement for a staff member to temporarily undertake duties and responsibilities at a higher grade.
 This can be managed on two ways (i) Deputising or (ii) Temporary Promotion.

 The purpose of this policy is to confirm to managers and staff the procedures which must be followed when considering the need to fill vacancies on a temporary basis by the application of Deputising or Temporary Promotion arrangements.

 The Assembly Commission in 2010 approved a Good Relations Action Plan.
 One of its six shared aims was Participation.
 Under this Aim of Participation, the Action Plan stated that through its Engagement Strategy, the Commission would develop partnerships with public bodies, agencies, schools and others to foster a sense of belonging to an integrated and mutually supportive society in which diversity is valued and welcomed.
 It also noted that as Parliament Buildings hosts a large number of events and visitors each year it has a significant opportunity to play a leading role in the encouragement of dialogue, shared learning and mutual respect for different faiths and cultural backgrounds.